blcxtranslations/blcx/_translated/chapter-0051.md

 Consuming pills everyday, sitting meditation, training his spirit......

 This so-called cultivation was basically absorbing the energy of heaven and earth. changing it into one's own spiritual power, and storing in one's dantian.
-But the cultivation techniques of the Spirit Gathering stage were very basic which all involved the circulation of that vital energy.
+But the cultivation techniques of the Spirit Condensation stage were very basic which all involved the circulation of that vital energy.

 Although they were all about moving the vital energy through one's meridians, but different cultivation techniques had different paths through the meridians.
 The effects on one's cultivation were also very large.